 You won't need oil changes, timing belts, radiator fluid, or a hundred other things.

-practiced EV drivers can use regen to break and extend their range.
+practiced EV drivers can use regen to brake and extend their range.

 The new Chevy Bolt's "L mode" and regen paddle lets

-you avoid almost all break use.
+you avoid almost all brake use.
 This is also a reason to go pure EV, since hybrids still require much

 more maintenance (and usually have limited cargo space).